 img

 Global Dignity Day

 Global Dignity Day was established by Haakon, the Crown Prince of Norway and co-founder of the Global Dignity organization.
 Since 2015, our team has led the Global Dignity Day in Ukraine.
-In September 2020, Oleksandr Elkin was appointed the national chairperson of the Global Dignity organization in Ukraine.
+In September 2020, Oleksandr Elkin was appointed the national chair of the Global Dignity organization in Ukraine.

+img